7/15/2021 - Construction is scheduled to begin the week of July 26th.

 Construction completion is anticipated by end of 2021.

-Proposed safety improvements include:
+Safety improvements include:

-Intersection upgrades at 3rd Street and Lincoln
+New traffic signal at 3rd Street and Lincoln

 Dedicated bike lanes and a bike "sharrow" lane (shared bike and vehicle lane) from 1st Street to 8th Street